 Take a look at this picture of one of the market stalls.
 Almost everything is perfect!

 6. Be sensitive while talking about East Timor history

-7. The majority of people speak three languages
+7. The majority of people speak at least 3 languages

 7a.
 You are visiting “East East”